SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 \textbf{Comparison with prior datasets.} Table~\ref{tab:dataset_description_comparison} contrasts SurgLaVi and SurgLaVi$-\mathbf{\beta}$ with existing surgical video–caption datasets.
-Compared to SVL and GenSurg+, our datasets offer three key advantages: (i) \textit{Scale:} our full and open-source versions contain substantially more videos and clip–caption pairs; (ii) \textit{Hierarchical temporal segmentation:} prior datasets use clips of uniform duration, whereas ours provide clips of varying lengths to capture procedural context at multiple granularities (phase, step, task); (iii) \textit{Accessibility:} our dataset includes an openly available subset with captions, while all previous datasets are either entirely private (SVL) or have private captions (GenSurg+).
+Compared to SVL and GenSurg+, our datasets offer three key advantages: (i) \textit{Scale:} our full and open-source versions contain substantially more videos and clip–caption pairs; (ii) \textit{Hierarchical temporal segmentation:} prior datasets use clips of uniform duration, whereas ours provide clips of varying lengths to capture procedural context at multiple granularities (coarse, mid, fine); (iii) \textit{Accessibility:} our dataset includes an openly available subset with captions, while all previous datasets are either entirely private (SVL) or have private captions (GenSurg+).

 \textbf{Dataset diversity.} Figure~\ref{distribution} depicts the distribution of videos in SurgLaVi and SurgLaVi$-\mathbf{\beta}$ across three taxonomy levels: surgical specialty, subject, and specific procedure type.
 The full dataset covers 10 specialties, 39 subjects, and 217 procedure types, while the open-source subset spans 9 specialties, 34 subjects, and 170 procedure types.
 For comparison, the GenSurg+ dataset includes only 28 procedure types (although the specific types differ from those in our taxonomy).
-We used an internal taxonomy designed by a team of expert surgeons (see Fig. \ref{taxonomy} from SM) to define a hierarchical classification scheme from specialty down to specific procedure type and assigned labels in a weakly supervised manner by providing GPT-4o with the taxonomy and each video’s transcription summary and prompting it to classify the video at all three levels (Fig. \ref{fig:prompt_classification} in SM).
+We used an internal taxonomy designed by a team of expert surgeons (see Fig. \ref{taxonomy} from Appendix) to define a hierarchical classification scheme from specialty down to specific procedure type and assigned labels in a weakly supervised manner by providing GPT-4o with the taxonomy and each video’s transcription summary and prompting it to classify the video at all three levels (Fig. \ref{fig:prompt_classification} in Appendix).